Chap92/AfterEffectsScriptParseJSON/README.md

-# AfterEffectsJSONParshing
+# AfterEffects JSON Parsing Script
-This ExtendScript script pulls information from JSON file and creates animation in After Effects
+This After Effects script has been written in ExtendScript.
+It pulls information from a JSON file and creates an animation in After Effects.

+The method used in this script (eval()) SHOULD NOT be used if the JSON file is created by the public because, it can be used for a code injection attack.
+In that scenario, a JSON parsing library should be used or developed (ExtendScript does not support JSON parsing).